wendellhu95/resume/README.md

 ## Experience

-### **June, 2018 to Now, Front End Intern at Alibaba Inc.**
+### **June, 2018 to Sept, 2019, Front End Engineer Intern at Alibaba Inc.**

-- Involved in development of Alibaba Stream Compute Platform
+- Involved in development of Alibaba Stream Compute Platform.
+- Joined in the rework of Apache Flink runtime web.
-- Developing components kits for Angular
+- Developing components kits for Angular.
-- Compiler and language services
+- Compiler and language services.

 ## Projects